navidrome/website/content/en/docs/getting-started/extauth-quickstart.md

 The integration depends on your chosen reverse proxy and authentication service, so you should first get familiar with their documentation.

+Some Navidrome features also require specific configuration of your reverse proxy:
+* **Public Shares**: If you plan to use Navidrome's sharing feature (for creating public links to your library), you need to configure your reverse proxy to bypass authentication for URLs starting with `/share/`, allowing unauthenticated access to the public shares.
+* **Subsonic Clients**: For a basic setup, you can let Navidrome handle the Subsonic authentication by configuring your reverse proxy to bypass authentication for URLs starting with `/rest/`.
+  Your users will have to set a password in Navidrome and use it with their Subsonic client (note that this is incompatible with `EnableUserEditing=false`).

-We provide a few examples for some of them:
+We provide a few examples:
 * [Traefik with Authelia](#TODO)
 * [Caddy with Authentik](#TODO)

 Note that the examples might get outdated, you should always double-check the official documentation of your reverse proxy and authentication service.

-### Feature-Specific Configurations

-#### Public Shares

-If you plan to use Navidrome's Sharing feature (for creating public links to your library), you'll need to configure your reverse proxy to bypass authentication for URLs starting with `/share/`, allowing unauthenticated access to the public shares.

-#### Subsonic Clients

-The Subsonic API (used by mobile apps and third-party clients) can work with externalized authentication, but requires special consideration as no dedicated third-party authentication service supports Subsonic's authentication scheme out of the box.

-For a basic setup, you can let Navidrome handle the Subsonic authentication:
-* Configure your reverse proxy to bypass authentication for URLs starting with `/rest/`.
-* Your users will have to set a password in Navidrome and use that one with their Subsonic client.
-  Note that this is incompatible with `EnableUserEditing=false`.

 ## Security Considerations